MicrosoftDocs/memdocs/memdocs/intune/protect/derived-credentials.md

 - The Intune administrator configures their tenant to work with a supported derived credential issuer.
 You don't need to configure any Intune specific settings in the derived credential issuer's system.
 - The Intune administrator specifies **Derived credential** as the *authentication method* for the following objects:

+  **For Android Enterprise fully managed devices**:
+  - Common profile types like Wi-Fi and VPN
+  - App authentication

   **For iOS/iPadOS**:
   - Common profile types like Wi-Fi, VPN, and Email, which includes the iOS/iPadOS native mail app
   - App authentication
   - S/MIME signing and encryption

-  **For Android Enterprise fully managed devices**:
+  **For Windows**:
-  - Common profile types like Wi-Fi and VPN
+  - Common profile types like Wi-Fi, and VPN
-  - App authentication

-- Users obtain a derived credential by using their smart card on a computer to authenticate to the derived credential issuer.
+- For Android and iOS/iPadOS, users obtain a derived credential by using their smart card on a computer to authenticate to the derived credential issuer.
 The issuer then issues to the mobile device a certificate that's derived from their smart card.
+For Windows, users install the app from the derived credential provider, which installs the certificate to the device for later use.
 - After the device receives the derived credential, it's used for authentication and for S/MIME signing and encryption when apps or resource access profiles require the derived credential.

 ## Prerequisites